 We realised new research was needed to look into the question of whether the geographical origin of a garden plant is a significant factor in biodiversity richness.
 An average garden contains around 70% non-native plants to just 30% British native plants.
 Data from the Plants for Bugs study is beginning to reveal if there are any recordable differences in invertebrate numbers and species between these plant groups.
 This will allow us to help gardeners make informed plant choices when gardening for wildlife.

 The project consisted of 36 plots (each 3x3m [10x10ft]; the size of a typical garden border) on two sites, one within RHS Garden Wisley and the other on the adjacent Deers Farm research field.
 To make a comparison between garden plants, beds were prepared in summer 2009, each bed containing plants from one of three geographical zones.

 • The northern hemisphere excluding the UK (non-native – Northern)

 Each bed was planted with a mix of 14 species of plants, including bulbs, perennials, shrubs, grasses, ferns and a climber, and designed to be typical of a small garden border.

 Four methods were used to monitor the invertebrates on the beds, largely at six-week intervals between March and October.

-Suction sampling – this method uses a ‘Vortis suction sampler’ (pictured right) that we sweep slowly over the plant foliage to suck up insects such as flies, aphids, caterpillars, plant bugs, leafhoppers, beetles and their larvae.
+- Suction sampling – this method uses a ‘Vortis suction sampler’ (pictured above) that we sweep slowly over the plant foliage to suck up insects such as flies, aphids, caterpillars, plant bugs, leafhoppers, beetles and their larvae.

 Results so far

-By the end of December 2013 (four full years of recording) approximately 80, 000 invertebrates had been counted and more than 300 species identified.
-The first peer-reviewed paper looking at the results from the pollinating insect data has been published in August 2015.
+By the end of December 2013 (four full years of recording) approximately 80,000 invertebrates had been counted and more than 300 species identified.
+Two peer reviewed papers have now been published, looking at the results from the pollinating insects and those from the invertebrates that live on the plants.
+The results and recommendations for gardeners have been published in two interpretation bulletins.
+Read more.